Renting and you – a guide for landlords and tenants

 Can the landlord make the tenant clean the property up or fix something they’ve damaged?

 If a landlord thinks the tenant can fix the problem, they can write and tell them they have 14 consecutive days to do it.
-The landlord can get a sample 'Notice to remedy' from our website.
+The landlord can get a sample 'Notice to remedy' here.
 If the tenant doesn’t fix the problem, the landlord can ask the Tenancy Tribunal for an order to make them do the work.
 If the problem is very serious, the Tribunal can end the tenancy.

 What does the tenant do if they want the landlord to fix something?